mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 With MPC we can potentially lower the risk of exposure and hence increase the incentive to participate.
 More concretely, by instead performing the training on encrypted data we can prevent anyone from ever seeing not only individual data, but also the learned model parameters.
 Further techniques such as [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy) could additionally be used to hide any leakage from predictions as well, but we won't go into that here.

 In this blog post we'll look at a simpler use case for image analysis but go over all required techniques.
+A few notebooks are presented along the way, with the main one given as part of the [proof of concept implementation](#proof-of-concept-implementation).

 <em>A big thank you goes out to [Andrew Trask](https://twitter.com/iamtrask), [Nigel Smart](https://twitter.com/smartcryptology), [Adrià Gascón](https://twitter.com/adria), and the [OpenMined community](https://twitter.com/openminedorg) for inspiration and interesting discussions on this topic!</em>